[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 In densely populated Japanese cities, it is hard to keep a pet.
 So interactive dolls and pet-like robots have been designed as companions for elderly people who look after them and often will not be parted from them, taking them out shopping or to see friends [[BB05]].

-After these visions of our cybernetic future, the confluence of product design and human-computer interaction may seem prosaic, merely concerned with those mundane devices that fill our homes and pockets: MP3 players, mobile phones, washing machines, and TomToms.
+After these visions of our cybernetic future, the confluence of industrial design and human-computer interaction may seem prosaic, merely concerned with those mundane devices that fill our homes and pockets: MP3 players, mobile phones, washing machines, and Sat Navs.
 However, these are the actual things that fill our homes and pockets, not merely gadgets in research labs.
-As ubiquitous, tangible and mobile technologies become used technologies, they become part of product design, and then the challenge becomes how to turn them into things that can become part of our lives.
+As ubiquitous, tangible and mobile technologies become used technologies, they become part of industrial design, and then the challenge becomes how to turn them into things that can become part of our lives.

 Learning about Physicality